reruo321/Spring-Practice/Spring-Boot/Kotlin/008-Spring-Boot-With-React-JS/README.md

 It must include at least two fields: *name* and *version*.

 ### Extension Support
-You can ignore the support tooltips on .js or .css in Intellij IDEA Community.
+You can ignore the support tooltips on .js or .css in Intellij IDEA Community, even though a specialized editor for them does not exist in this edition.

 ### Additional Dependency